MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/install-and-configure.md

 ## Step 2: Install from AppSource

-Import the Awards & Recognition solution template and the Employee Experience Base solution into the environment.
+You can access the template on AppSource and install into the Power Platform environment that has the Dataverse connector set up..

 - Go to the Awards and Recognition solution template in AppSource and select **Get it now**.
-- Select the environment that you want to install the solution template into.
+- Select the environment that you want to install the template into.

 - Agree to the Terms and Privacy Statements by checking the boxes.

 - Select **install**.
 You'll be taken to a screen where you can view the installation status.
 After the installation is complete, the status shows as *Installed*.

 > [!TIP]
-> You can log your questions and get support for the Awards and Recognition solution template at the [**Templates-for-Power-Platform**](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.
+> You can log your questions and get support for the Awards and Recognition template at the [**Templates-for-Power-Platform**](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.

 ## Step 3: Assign security roles

-Set up security roles in your solutions so admins can manage the app experiences and users can access and use the app.
+Set up security roles in your solutions so admins can manage access to and the experiences in the app.
 Take these steps to get started:

 1. Go to [**Power Platform admin center**](https://admin.powerplatform.microsoft.com/home).
 1. Select **Environment** and then select the environment where the solution was installed.